What is the most empowering belief a teacher can have?

 Teachers should believe the lie that everything that happens in their classrooms is their responsibility.
 Such a belief will make them better teachers.

-But the rest of us should show more understanding and recognize the truth: There are a number of things teachers can’t control, and failures in their classroom are as likely a result as those things as they are anything the teacher has or hasn’t done.
+But the rest of us should show more understanding and recognize the truth: There are a number of things teachers can’t control, and failures in their classroom are as likely a result of those things as they are anything the teacher has or hasn’t done.